oleksiy5/parallel/README.md

 # async/await vs sync

-# deadlock && synchronization mechanisms
+# deadlock && synchronization mechanisms (based atomic operations)

 If threads are not properly managed, deadlocks can occur when each thread is waiting for resources held by another thread, causing the program to become unresponsive.